adriandarmali/pacezero-lp-engine/README.md

 ## Model Strategy — Cost Efficiency by Design

 `gpt-4o` was chosen as the scoring model as a deliberate cost decision.
 At $0.0057 per org, the full 89-org run cost $0.50 total — a fraction of what a stronger model would cost at scale.
 The accuracy gap from using a more cost-efficient model was closed through structured prompt calibration and four rounds of cross-validation against labeled anchor organizations.
 The five anchor orgs were scored and compared against the expected values from the spec — on average, the model's scores land within about one point of where a human analyst familiar with PaceZero's mandate would place them.

+The email research call uses a different model for a different reason.
+Retrieving recent news, hires, and allocations is a live retrieval task, not a reasoning task. `gpt-4o-search-preview` handles this call specifically because it has native web browsing.
+The scoring call stays on `gpt-4o` — swapping it would invalidate the calibration results entirely.

 ---